-- a. academic year: the academic year runs from 1 September to the following 31 August (inclusive); - b.
-Admission Committee: The Committee, established by the Executive Board of the School to make decisions about the admission of applicants to the master programme;
+- a. academic year: the academic year runs from 1 September to the following 31 August (inclusive); - Admission Committee: The Committee, established by the Executive Board of the School to make decisions about the admission of applicants to the master programme; - c. bachelor: the bachelor programme of Health Sciences, offered by the Erasmus School of Health Policy & Management; - d. course: a specific examination part (art.
+7.3 sub 2 of the law) to which an exam is connected; - e.
+Canvas: web based application which contains all information on a course including the learning objectives and the examination; - f. course coordinator: the person who is responsible for the management of a course in the master programme; - g. study guide: the digital document which describes the programme of studies and states the forms of examinations and their weighing;

-- c. bachelor: the bachelor programme of Health Sciences, offered by the Erasmus School of Health Policy & Management; - d. course: a specific examination part to which an exam is connected; - e.
-Canvas: web based application at Erasmus University which contains information about the content of courses and describes the examination parts including the requirements concerning examination; - f. course coordinator: the person who is responsible for the management of a course in the master programme; - g. course guide: the document which describes the programme of studies and states the forms of examinations and their weighing; - h. director of education: the person who is responsible for the general management of all study programmes provided by the School; - i.
+- h. director of education: the person who is responsible for the general management of all study programmes provided by the School; - i.
 EC: abbreviation of credit points as defined by the "European Credit Transfer System".
 One EC represents 28 hours of study; - j. exam: the total assessment of the performance of the student on separate examination parts of the master programme, as referred to in Article 7.10 of the law; the aforesaid; - k.
-Examination Board: the board referred to in Article 7.12 of the law for the quality assurance of the examinations of the study programme; - I. examination part: a study unit of the master programme, within the meaning of the law; - m. examiner: a person, as referred to in Article 7.12 of the law, who is designated by the Examination Board to administer examinations; - n. hbo: abbreviation of 'hoger beroepsonderwijs' (professional education/university of applied sciences); - o.
-OSC: the Education Service Center of the School that is responsible for the administrative procedures of the programme; - p. the School: the School of Health Policy & Management; - q. the law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek - WHW); - r. master: the master programme of Health Economics, Policy & Law (HEPL) of the School; - s. practical: a practical exercise, as referred to in Article 7.13 of the law, in one of the following forms: - writing a thesis, - writing a paper or essay, - carrying out a research assignment,
+Examination Board: the board referred to in Article 7.12 of the law for the quality assurance of the examinations of the study programme; - I. examination part: a study unit of the master programme, within the meaning of the law; - m. examiner: a person, as referred to in Article 7.12 of the law, who is designated by the Examination Board to administer examinations; - n. hbo: abbreviation of 'hoger beroepsonderwijs' (professional education/university of applied sciences); - o. the School: the Erasmus School of Health Policy & Management; - the law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek - WHW); - q. master: the fulltime master programme of Health Care Management (HCM) and the parttime master programme Zorgmanagement (Zoma) of the School; - r.
+OSC: the Education Service Center of the School that is responsible for the administrative procedures of the programme; - s. practical: a practical exercise, as referred to in Article 7.13 of the law, in one of the following forms: - writing a thesis, - writing a paper or essay, - carrying out a research assignment, - taking part in a study visit, - carrying out a practical assignment, - taking part in another study activity aimed at the attainment of certain skills; - t. pre-master programme: especially designed programme for Dutch speaking students with an hbo-bachelor or a university-bachelor degree, aimed at removing any deficiencies before entering the master programme; - u. programme director: the person who is responsible for the management of the master programme;

-- taking part in a study visit, - carrying out a practical assignment, - taking part in another study activity aimed at the attainment of certain skills; - t. pre-master programme: especially designed programme for Dutch speaking students with an hbo-bachelor or a university-bachelor degree, aimed at removing any deficiencies before entering the master programme; - u. programme director: the person who is responsible for the management of the master programme; - v.
+- v.
 Rules and Regulations: the rules, guidelines and instructions of the Examination Board with regard to the examinations and exams, as referred to in Article 7.12, paragraph 4 of the law.
-The Rules and Regulations are added to the Teaching and Examination Regulations; - w. student: a person who is enrolled at the university in order to pursue the master programme and to take the exams and examinations of the study programme; - x. vwo: abbreviation of 'voorbereidend wetenschappelijk onderwijs' (pre-university education).
+The Rules and Regulations are added to the Teaching and Examination Regulations; - w. student: a person who is enrolled at the university in order to pursue the study course and/or to take the exams and examinations of the study programme; - x. vwo: abbreviation of 'voorbereidend wetenschappelijk onderwijs' (Dutch pre-university education).